Tianqiao Chen co-founded the Tianqiao and Chrissy Chen Institute with his wife in 2016. He is also the Founder and CEO

 Widely recognized as one of the most innovative entrepreneurs globally, Tianqiao has been credited with pioneering the online game industry and the online literature industry in China.
 Since 1999, three of Shanda Group’s subsidiaries were listed on NASDAQ and one on KOSDAQ.
 Shanda Group became a global investment company, wholly-owned by Tianqiao and his family, after he took Shanda’s parent company private in 2012.

 Directly involved in Shanda’s investment strategy, Chrissy also oversees the finance, operations and administrative teams at Shanda.
 Since its inception, she has held a number of executive positions at the company including the role of Group CFO from 1999 – 2004.
 Prior to co-founding Shanda, Chrissy was an investment banker at Zhe Jiang Jin Xin Security Company in Shanghai.

 Executive Director, TCCI

-Previously, David spent over a decade at Lazard and Bank of America Merrill Lynch in New York.
-He has advised clients across diverse industries, including healthcare, energy, consumer and aerospace, in transactions involving mergers & acquisitions, structured financing and private issuance of equity or equity-linked securities.
+Previously, David spent over a decade at Lazard and Merrill Lynch in New York.
+He has advised investment banking clients across diverse industries, including healthcare, energy, consumer and aerospace in transactions involving mergers & acquisitions, structured financing and related strategic matters.

 David earned his Ph.D. in Quantitative & Computational Biology from Princeton University.
 He received his B.Eng. summa cum laude in Mechanical & Aerospace Engineering from Cornell University and also has an M.Eng. in Mechanical & Aerospace Engineering from Princeton University.